scipopt/gcg/doc/resources/devs/howtouse/conduct-experiments.md

 > The other files are handy for "manual" comparisons, but will not be required further
 > in this guide.

+# Evaluating a Single Test Set
+> In this part, we explain how to generate a report for a test set, not comparing
+> anything, but just **exploring your instances**.

+After collecting the data, you can start analyzing and in particular **visualizing it**.
+We assume that you have collected your runtime data using e.g. `make test`.
+To then generate a **report for the whole testset** including basic statistics and all possible visualizations, you can call `make visu`.
+More details on the test set report feature are explained @ref testset-report "here".
+The test set report can be found in `check/reports/` in a uniquely named (using a time stamp) report folder.

 # Comparing Runtime Data
-After collecting the data, you can start comparing it.
+If you do not only have one test run, but multiple ones, you will want to compare it.
 In the following, we will give some hints on how to start, depending on what you want to compare.
 The most common cases are comparing default GCG...

 A. against a GCG with different **settings** (continue @ref compare-settings "here") \n